 Irritants: Cause inflammation and discomfort upon contact with the body.
 Irritants are often chemical in nature.
 It’s nearly impossible to avoid introducing them into your bedroom setting.
 For example, polyurethane foam, which is used in many mattresses, contains toluene and isocynates.
 Irritants usually affect the respiratory system, and can trigger breathing difficulties.
 Irritants may also bother your skin, causing rashes, excess dryness, and inflammation.

 No matter how many precautions we take, we remain subjected to microscopic organisms and chemical agents.
 The first step in relieving allergen- and irritant-related discomfort is to educate yourself.
 If you’re experiencing persistent allergy-like symptoms that worsen at night or seem strongest when you wake up in the morning, it’s time to investigate.
 A good place to start is knowing the materials that make up your mattress, bedding, and bedroom furnishings.
 You may need to experiment by removing items from your environment and checking results.
-You may need to swap out synthetic materials for natural, or permanently remove an object.

 The European Sleep Works Solution